Dear reader of ADxS.org, please excuse the disruption.

 • increased hair cortisol in girls with ADHD-C (no longer significant after controlling for early trauma)

-• weakened reactivity of the sympathetic nervous system in boys with ADHD and comorbid ODD/CD
+• attenuated reactivity of the sympathetic nervous system in boys with ADHD and comorbid ODD/CD

 3.2.3.
 Elevated basal cortisol levels: 3 studies

-ADHD sufferers with high inattention symptoms, on the other hand, showed an increased cortisol awakening response (CAR), whereby this was predominantly due to comorbid anxiety or depression disorders.49
+In contrast, people with ADHD with high inattention symptoms showed an increased cortisol awakening response (CAR), although this was predominantly due to comorbid anxiety or depression disorders.49

-In healthy adults, lower novelty seeking (which is more consistent with the ADHD-I subtype) correlated with elevated baseline cortisol levels, but not with elevated ACTH levels.87
+In healthy adults, lower novelty seeking (which is more consistent with the ADHD-I subtype) correlated with elevated baseline cortisol levels, but not with elevated ACTH levels.88

-One study found consistently elevated basal cortisol levels.88
+One study found consistently elevated basal cortisol levels.89

 3.3.
 Decrease in cortisol levels without stress induction in ADHD?

 A relatively small study came to the conclusion that a steeper drop in cortisol levels from 06:30 to 09:00 is typical for ADHD.
-In 19 ADHD sufferers, the 66% drop in cortisol levels was significantly steeper than the 56% drop in 40 non-affected people.89
+In 19 people with ADHD, the drop in cortisol levels was 66% steeper than that of 40 people without ADHD, which was 56% steeper.90

-Another study also reported abnormal changes in cortisol levels throughout the day, which correlate with the degree of hyperactivity.90
+Another study also reported abnormal changes in cortisol levels throughout the day, which correlate with the degree of hyperactivity.91

 3.4.
 GR variant influences cortisol effect and ADHD risk